ngxs/store/docs/plugins/storage.md

 The plugin has the following optional values:

 - `key`: State name(s) to be persisted.
 You can pass a string or array of strings that can be deeply nested via dot notation.
 If not provided, it defaults to all states using the `@@STATE` key.
+- `namespace`: The namespace is used to prefix the key for the state slice.
+This is necessary when running micro frontend applications which use storage plugin.
+The namespace will eliminate the conflict between keys that might overlap.
 - `storage`: Storage strategy to use.
 This defaults to LocalStorage but you can pass SessionStorage or anything that implements the StorageEngine API.
 - `deserialize`: Custom deserializer.
 Defaults to `JSON.parse`
 - `serialize`: Custom serializer.
 Defaults to `JSON.stringify`